Social listening: What it is and why it matters

 Hunt down and fix experience gaps

-As the previous point eludes to, social listening is another stream of feedback that can help you to identify problems with the experience - whether that’s for customers, employees, or the product and brand experience.
+As the customer engagement point alludes to, social listening is another stream of feedback that can help you to identify problems with the experience - whether that’s for customers, employees, or the product and brand experience.
 This might be a 1 to 1 problem like a late delivery, or a more significant, wider issue - such as repetitive product feature issues.

 Knowing this information in real-time means you can work with the relevant teams and departments in your business to fix these as quickly as possible.